-Don’t be fooled by the young plants you see in the stores with brightly colored flowers on them.
-These are almost always artificial stuck into the plant with a pin.
-Further, the pins damage the plants and cause them to start rotting.
+Don’t be fooled by the young plants you see in the stores with brightly colored flowers.
+These are almost always artificially stuck into the plant with a pin.
+Further, the pins damage the plants and cause them to rot.

 Growing Food Indoors